Sri8397/smart-light-project/readme.md

-Certainly!
-Here’s a **README.md** tailored for your Smart Light Project, covering setup, usage, video upload, MQTT, and API details.

----

 # Smart Light Project

 A smart light control system using FastAPI and MQTT, with support for video uploads from Raspberry Pi devices and real-time event tracking.